landlord guides

 Void Periods

 Every day your property sits empty costs you money.
+For a £1,000/month property, a two-week void costs £500 in lost rent plus ongoing mortgage, insurance, and utility costs.
 As a self-managing landlord, minimising void periods means:

 • Starting the re-letting process as soon as you receive notice from your current tenant